 - any other resources identified as essential to a particular candidate’s research program (e.g. scientific and technical equipment, laboratory or studio facilities).

-- required computing software
+- required computing software,

-- field work, laboratory or studio requirements
+- field work, laboratory or studio requirements, and

-- included in School-based research seminars/conferences;
+- included in School-based research seminars/conferences,

 - provided with opportunities for social interaction (e.g. access to School staff room) with staff and other research candidates.